 It’s easy to think of the value automation as a simple equation of time and money saved whenever the automation runs, but automation offers much more value than that.

 Automation lets you reallocate time, produce a more consistent and accurate output, gather data on your workflows, and raise employee satisfaction.
-If you’d like to learn more about automation, check out our blog, website, and videos.
+If you’d like to learn more about automation, check out our blog or our YouTube channel.
+You can also follow XRay on Twitter, Facebook, or LinkedIn.